 So…What are the actual costs of the RV lifestyle?
 My husband and I have been living full time in our 33 foot Airstream Classic for just over one year and we are loving it.
 We have been able to live, work, and travel all from our recreational vehicle.
 We enjoy our lives, visit family, and have been able to figure out how to make it work.
 This article will break down the living expenses associated with this lifestyle for you.
 By the time you are done reading this, you will have a great idea of how to prepare and plan your finances to begin your great adventure!!
-We have even included a budget spreadsheet for you.

 The first, and possibly the largest expense is the recreational vehicle itself.
 This is a huge variable.
 RV prices range anywhere from a couple thousand dollars to hundreds of thousands of dollars.
 It all depends on what you purchase.
 There are many types of RV’s out there.
 There are travel trailers, motorhomes, vans that have been converted, fifth wheels, pop up trailers and toy haulers.
 These all vary in price greatly.